Mississippi Alcoholic Beverage Market: Regulations, Statistics, Trends, and Wholesalers

 Can you order alcohol to go in Mississippi?

-Where in Mississippi can buy alcohol off-premise?
+Where in Mississippi can you buy alcohol off-premise?

 Off-premise beer and light wine (with less than 10% ABV) are sold 24/7 at various retailers, convenience stores, and gas stations.
 Wine and distilled spirits are sold at licensed liquor stores from 10 AM to 10 PM, Monday to Saturday.